nodesource/nsolid-kubernetes/README.md

 kubectl --namespace=nsolid get pods
 ```

-When all three pods (console, storage, and nginx-secure-proxy) have a status of 'Running', you may continue to access the N|Solid Console.
+When all three pods (console and nginx-secure-proxy) have a status of 'Running', you may continue to access the N|Solid Console.

 <a name="a3"/>